 Even though home care handles most cleaning, you still benefit from routine dental visits.
 Professional oral cleaning removes deep deposits you cannot reach on your own.
 Your mouth and denture change with time, and adjustments keep everything working comfortably.

-When Your Dentures Need Professional Attention (Signs to Watch)
+Signs Your Dentures Need Professional Care

 Pay attention to how they feel.
 If you notice: